Overview

 Is there parking available for students and residents on campus?

 Yes.
 VCU offers parking to both students and employees.
 Transportation around campus is provided free-of-charge via the RamRide and RamSafe shuttle services.
-Additionally, transportation around Richmond using the GRTC public transit system is available to VCU students and employees at a reduced rate.
+Additionally, unlimited transportation around Richmond using the GRTC public transit system is available to VCU students and employees free of charge.

 For the most up-to-date parking rates and transportation information, please visit the VCU Parking and Transportation site.